OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 ####Pystray
 This makes a sytem tray for the application.
 Though it is not currently integrated with the application.

+####pyHook
+This module checks when a key on the keyboard has been pressed no matter which application you are in.

 ##File Breakdown

 ####cloudSpeech